Pharmaceutical Sterility Testing – USP <71>

 USP <71> sterility testing is performed in two different types of media, one specific for aerobic organisms and one that is capable of sustaining growth for both aerobic and anaerobic organisms.
 The sample is introduced to media by either direct inoculation or by membrane filtration.
 The amount of sample required depends on the type of product being tested and the size of the batch produced.
 Sterility testing requires an incubation period of fourteen days.
 After the fourteen day incubation, if the media is clear and there are no sign of microbial growth, the samples are considered sterile.

-Pacific BioLabs’ microbiology lab offers sterility testing services in an ISO Class 7 Sterility Suite inside ISO 5 laminar flood hoods.
+Pacific BioLabs’ microbiology lab offers sterility testing services in an ISO Class 7 Sterility Suite inside ISO 5 laminar flood hoods and biological safety cabinets.

 Available GMP Microbiology Sterility Testing Services